AAT Level 1 Award in Bookkeeping

-This Level 1 Access Award will give you a solid grounding if you have no previous experience.
+This will give you a solid grounding if you have no experience as a bookkeeper.

-Study the Level 2 Foundation Certificate for skills and essential knowledge up to trial balance standard.
+Study this qualification for skills and essential knowledge up to trial balance standard.

 AAT bookkeeping qualifications provide training for a huge range of bookkeeping roles and are recognised by employers worldwide.
 They can prepare students to become an AAT bookkeeping member and also open up the opportunity to be your own boss.

-We offer five short bookkeeping qualifications, which take from six weeks to six months to complete.
+We offer three short bookkeeping qualifications, which take from two to 12 months to complete.

 Students can start with any qualification depending on their existing skills and experience.
 If they already have some accounting experience, they should use AAT Skillcheck to find out which qualification is right for them.